IBM/KPA_2021_shared_task/README.md

 Here for instance, arg_15_0 is matched with two key points.
 The score for the match with kp_15_2 is 0.9438725709915161.

+The submitted zip file should contain a single file named *predictions.p*.

 <ins>Evaluation</ins> :

 Test dataset will be pre-labeled according to the guidelines in [Bar-Haim et al., ACL-2020](https://www.aclweb.org/anthology/2020.acl-main.371.pdf), for pairs of argument/key-point as matching/non-matching.